sparshsah/foggy-demo/demo/ml/musings.md

     - E.g. A states-and-flows model of the economy
 * Digital twin
     - E.g. A simulated nuclear power plant based on continuous measurements of a real plant
-* Machine-learned function mapping input features to ouput outcomes
+* Machine-learned function mapping input features to output outcomes
     - E.g. A mapping from macro and idiosyncratic signals to an asset-level vector of ERs (expected returns) and matrix of covariances, based on which the machine each day spits out new ER and risk/volatility forecasts

 ## Optimization/Action